 Paleo Gyoza Sauce

 Paleo & Whole30-approved

-Simmer all ingredients in a sauce pan for 3-5 minutes, stirring frequently.
-The honey will help to thicken the sauce a little, but it will be pretty watery by nature.
-Fish the fresh ginger out.
-DIP your meatballs.
-EAT.
+- Simmer all ingredients in a sauce pan for 3-5 minutes, stirring frequently.
+The honey will help to thicken the sauce a little, but it will be pretty thin by nature.

 This recipe was originally published January 30, 2013 but has been updated since with new photos and a few tweaks to the recipe.